 These are the questions that businesses are required to answer to equip themselves to navigate the new competitive landscape and shape business models along the way.

-- Panel Discussion: Developing a Framework and Standards for Sustainability 1155
+- Panel Discussion: Building Alignment on Standards in a Multi-Stakeholder Environment a Framework and Standards for Sustainability 1205

 • Jaco Voorspuij, Senior Manager Transport & Logistics, GS1 Global & Vice-Chair, International Taskforce Port Call Optimization